MinVR/MinVR/tests-interactive/pythonbindings-opengl/README.md

 # MinVR Python Tests

-This plugin contains Python specific implementations for MinVR
+This set of tests use the Python specific implementations for MinVR

 ## Run the tests